Homas/ioc2rpz.gui/README.md

 The action menu allows you to view, edit, clone and remove RPZs.

-**It is not recomended to mix domain based and IP based sources in a single RPZ**.
+**It is not recommended to mix domain based and IP based sources in a single RPZ**.
 IP-based rules require DNS servers to resolve the queries and if any IP-based feeds precede domain based feeds:
 - first of all it is not performance effective;
-- and second it make RPZ useless in protection against DNS Tunneling, DNS Based Data Exfiltration/Infiltration and Water Torture/Phantom domain/Rundom subdomain attacks.
+- and second it make RPZ useless in protection against DNS Tunneling, DNS Based Data Exfiltration/Infiltration and Water Torture/Phantom domain/Random subdomain attacks.

 ### Publishing configuration
-A yellow "Publish configuration" button (in the top right conner next to login name) automatically displayed when a server configuration is changed, the "publish" button on the action menu is also highlighted in blue.
+A yellow "Publish configuration" button (in the top right corner next to login name) automatically displayed when a server configuration is changed, the "publish" button on the action menu is also highlighted in blue.
 When you request to publish data:
 - ioc2rpz configuration is saved to a file;
 - ioc2rpz.gui send a reload configuration signal to ioc2rpz.
 If ioc2rpz was started without configuration or there were changes in management keys it may be required to manually restart ioc2rpz service or manually send the reload configuration signal using a previous management key.

 ### Export configuration
 You may export configuration in the following formats: ISC Bind, PowerDNS, Infoblox.
-The exported configuration should be embeded into the existing configuration.
+The exported configuration should be embedded into the existing configuration.
 To export a configuration navigate to "Configuration" --> "Utils" and click on a relevant button.
 After that select RPZ feeds which should be included into the configuration.
 Please check following sections about additional information how to set up a DNS server.
 The export tool will export all tsig keys in the ISC Bind format but for a zone will use only a single TSIG key.
 For PowerDNS and Infoblox it will use a first available and usable key.

 #### ISC Bind
 The configuration consist of 3 parts: options, tsig keys, RPZ zones.
-The tsig keys, RPZ zones can be instered "as is" into the ISC Bind's configuration.
+The tsig keys, RPZ zones can be inserted "as is" into the ISC Bind's configuration.
 You need to merge provided options settings with options configured on your DNS server.

 #### PowerDNS